 PSO-RITE might be expensive based on its simplistic design, but it does the job that most other tools can’t.

-If this tool is used correctly and consistently, it can certainly be a great value for your money.
+If this tool is used correctly and consistently, it can certainly prove to be a decent purchase.